dunnlab/animal_tree_root/manuscript/manuscript.md

 genes in the matrix, which suggests that the count is the number of hsps rather than the number of sequences with hits.

-There are 0 datasets.
+There are 17 matrices.
 A gene that is perfectly sampled would form a cluster with this size.
 Very few clusters, though, are this size.
 This suggests that intersection of genes between matrices is low